FraBenny/TensorflowHandwriting/README.md

 # TensorflowHandwriting
-Use tensorflow to recognoise handwritten images.
+Use tensorflow to recognise handwritten images.
 Project for course of Intelligenza year 2017/18.